Can I Run My Pool Pump At Night? Complete Setup Guide

 Quick Answer

 Yes, you can absolutely run your pool pump at night.
-In fact, nighttime operation often saves money on electricity costs and reduces chlorine loss from UV exposure.
+In fact, nighttime operation often saves money through off-peak electricity rates.
+(Note: pump timing does not reduce UV chlorine loss — chlorine is consumed by daytime sun regardless of when the pump runs; adequate CYA is what protects it.)

 Step-by-Step Guide to Running Your Pool Pump at Night